mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

     this writing, was still in release candidate stage.
 This Pandas release fixes some important GIL related issues.

-*   The performance degredataion mentioned in the performance section is significant.
+*   The performance degradation mentioned in the performance section is significant.
 Summing a column of a 60GB dataset should complete in far less than 2s.
 I have a good idea on how to resolve this though and am optimistic that this will accelerate several computations within this post,